 Item needed Walking boots (broken in) Waterproof boots with good ankle support and soles that have plenty of grip for uneven ground.
-Walking socks (and liner socks if you want) A good pair of walking socks will keep your feet cool and dry and most importantly help to stop any blisters.
+Walking socks (and liner socks if you want) A good pair of walking socks will keep your feet cool and dry and most importantly help to stop blisters.
 Try out what combination works best for you in training.
 Carrying a spare pair in your bag is a good idea in case your feet get wet.
 Walking trousers Walking trousers or similar lightweight, quick drying trousers (jeans aren't suitable unfortunately).
 Trousers that can zip off into shorts are great to give you flexibility whatever the weather!
-A lightweight, warm top layer A warm long-sleeved fleece which is light but cosy and fits well over a t-shirt and under a waterproof to help trap warmth A good quality waterproof jacket and waterproof trousers Your jacket must be good quality and breathable.
-Ideally made from Gore-Tex or similar it must be fully waterproof and not just water resistant (make sure you test it out in advance).
+Walking poles Most of our Trek26 events have uneven terrain and steep ascents or descents where you may find walking poles help protect your knees and stability.
+A lightweight, warm top layer A warm long-sleeved fleece which is light but cosy and fits well over a t-shirt and under a waterproof to help trap warmth.
+A good quality waterproof jacket and waterproof trousers Your jacket must be good quality and breathable.
+Ideally made form Gore-Tex or similar it must be fully waterproof and not just water resistant (make sure you test it out in advance).
 A hat, sunglasses and suncream In case the sun comes out!
 A refillable water bottle or hydration pack A hydration pack means you can drink without having to stop and get your water bottle out.
 Just make sure you check it fits with your rucksack before the day.
 Otherwise a normal, light, refillable water bottle is fine.
 Either way you should be able to carry 2 litres of water with you.
 Rucksack Small, sturdy, comfortable and lightweight to carry all your bits and pieces.
 It should be at least 25-30 litres capacity and have adjustable shoulder straps and a hip belt.
-You may be carrying your sandwich with you from the event hub, so make sure you have space for this too.
-Extra snacks We'll provide plenty of food on the day but if you have any favourites or specific dietary requirements then do bring along your own as well for those all important energy boosts!
+Extra snacks We'll provide plenty of food on the day but if you have any favourites or specific dietary requirements then do bring along your own as well for those all-important energy boosts!
 Small personal first aid kit There will be trained medical support throughout the event but if you have any medication you know you might need on the day, make sure you have it with you.
-You might also want some painkillers, antihistamines and plasters if these are things you would use normally.
-Money and Keys It's always good to have some kind of money on you just in case.
+You might also want some painkillers, antihistamines, and plasters if these are things you would normally use.
+Money and Keys It's always good to have some kind of money on you just in case you fancy some of our Trek26 merchandise.
 If you drive to the start, make sure you put your keys somewhere secure and safe inside your rucksack ready for your journey home at the end of the day.
 A phone and camera to record your day Photos and updates of your progress will help to give your fundraising that final push!